caddyserver/caddy/README.md

 Meet caddy
 ===========

-Caddy is a web server for your files, much like Apache, nginx, or lighttpd, but with different goals, features, and advantages.
+Caddy is a web server for your files like Apache, nginx, or lighttpd, but with different goals, features, and advantages.

 *Note:* This software is pre-1.0.
 Don't use it in production -- yet.
-Much will be changing, so please contribute your ideas by opening an issue!
+A lot will change, so please contribute your ideas by opening an issue!

 ### Run Caddy

 To try Caddy now:

 1. Build it
-2. Put it in your $PATH
-3. `cd` into a directory you want to serve
+2. `cd` into a directory you want to serve
-4. `$ caddy`
+3. `./caddy` (or whatever the path is to the binary)

-Caddy will, by default, serve the current working directory on http://localhost:8080 (the default port will change before 1.0).
+Caddy will, by default, serve the current working directory on [http://localhost:8080](http://localhost:8080) (the default port will change before 1.0).

 ### Configuring Caddy

 If the current directory has a file called `Caddyfile`, it will be loaded and parsed and used as configuration.
 To configure Caddy, place a Caddyfile in the directory of your site.

-A Caddyfile should always start with the address to bind to.
-The rest of the lines are directives which configure the server.
+A Caddyfile always starts with the address to bind to.
+The rest of the lines are configuration directives.
 Here's an example:

 ```
 mydomain.com:80
 gzip
 ext .html
 header /api Access-Control-Allow-Origin *
 ```

-This file enables gzip compression, assumes a default file extension of `.html` (so you can serve clean URLs), and adds the coveted "Access-Control-Allow-Origin: *" header to all requests starting with `/api`.
+This simple file enables gzip compression, serves clean URLs (trying `.html` files under the hood), and adds the coveted "Access-Control-Allow-Origin: *" header to all requests starting with `/api`.
 Wow!
-Caddy can do a lot with just four lines of config.
+Caddy can do a lot with just four lines.

 Maybe you want to serve both HTTP and HTTPS.
-Server, or virtual host, blocks can be defined using curly braces:
+You can define multiple (virtual) hosts using curly braces:

 ```
 mydomain.com:80 {